 One proposal would reduce SS benefits for individual retirees with more than $55,000 of non-Social Security income.
 Benefits would be reduced by 1.8% for every $1,000 of income they have over the threshold.
 The threshold would be doubled for couples drawing Social Security.
 This proposal would affect 9% of current Social Security recipients.
 This type of means testing has already impacted Medicare Part B premiums.
 The Medicare Modernization Act of 2003 required that high-income enrollees pay higher premiums starting in 2007.
 The premium “adjustments” are based on the retiree’s adjusted gross income.
 Single retirees whose income exceeds $85,000, and couples whose income exceeds $170,000, are subject to higher premium amounts.

 We can all agree that changes need to be made to the Social Security system to restore long-term solvency.
-Whether means testing becomes one of the system changes is anybody’s guess at this time.
+Whether means testing becomes one of the system changes is anybody’s guess currently.
 Those who have done a good job saving for retirement will need to consider the possibility of means testing as a factor when deciding when to start their benefits.